ctrepka/pmtiles_basemaps/README.md

 ## Preview Maptiles
-You can preview the resulting maptiles and MVT style.json in this repo here:
+You can preview the resulting maptiles and MVT style.json in this repo at the link below. **NOTE**: Due to Github LFS limitations, I decided to limit the footprint of the tiles the area of Austin, TX.
+This was done to enable hosting on GitHub Pages.

 [Preview Maptiles as hosted on Github Pages](https://ctrepka.github.io/pmtiles_basemaps/preview)